 Your social media crisis most likely won’t last longer than twenty-four hours.
 However, it’s crucial that you try to learn from the experience.
 Think about what caused the crisis and how you could potentially prevent it from happening again in the future.

-While the above tips can help deal with a social media crisis once it happens, it is better to prepare for a potential crisis in advance.
+While the above tips can help deal with a crisis once it happens, it is better to prepare for a potential crisis in advance.
 Here are three things you should do to prepare for a social media crisis.

 Train a team of employees who will be in charge of social media once a crisis happens.
 These people should be ready to react to a crisis as soon as it occurs.